Electrical Engineering Bachelor's Degree

 Photonics Concentration

 Diversify your undergraduate degree in Electrical Engineering with a concentration in photonics.
-Photonics is using light energy to make systems faster, more efficient and more accurate, in a wide range of applications from energy generation to detection to communications and information processing.
-Robotic sensing and vision, astronomy, medical instrumentation, imaging, and satellite communication are using photonics.
-Students study laser systems, optics, and the control of photons/light.
+Photonics is using light energy to make systems fast, efficient, and accurate.
+Apply photonics to energy generation, detection, communications, and information processing.
+Robotic sensing and vision, imaging, and astronomy use photonics.
+It is useful in medical instrumentation and satellite communication.
+You will study laser systems, optics, and the control of photons.

 Biomedical Applications Concentration

-The biomedical industry is in need of electrical engineers to help make advances in healthcare and related fields.
-Our Biomedical Applications Concentration prepares students to apply their electrical engineering skills in biomedical instrumentation, medical imaging, and/or biomedical electronic device design.
-Students take courses in anatomy and physiology, cellular and molecular biology, biomaterials and/or biomechanics, and at least one biomedical engineering elective course.
+The biomedical industry is in need of electrical engineers.
+You can help make advances in healthcare and related fields.
+Our concentration in Biomedical Applications prepares student to join biomedicine.
+Learn to apply your electrical engineering skills in biomedical instrumentation.
+Pursue medical imaging or biomedical electronic device design.
+Take courses in anatomy and physiology.
+Learn cellular and molecular biology, biomaterials, or biomechanics.
+Choose an elective in biomedical engineering.

 Environmental Applications Concentration